cryoTUD/locscale/README.md

 `LocScale` is distributed as a portable stand-alone installation that includes all the needed libraries from: https://gitlab.tudelft.nl/aj-lab/locscale/releases.

 Please note that there is a GUI implemented version available as part of the [CCP-EM](http://www.ccpem.ac.uk/) project; it is also implemented in [Scipion](http://scipion.i2pc.es/).
-<br>.
-Note that currently the GUI implementation only supports an older version of Locscale (Locscale 1.0, with only Model-based sharpening).
+Note that currently the GUI implementations only support an older version of Locscale (Locscale 1.0, with only model-based sharpening).

 ## Installation